 Examples of other specified dissociative disorder include presentations similar to DID with either no fully differentiated alters or with no amnesia between alters; dissociative symptoms such as identity confusion or assuming a new identity due to brainwashing, torture, political imprisonment, etc; dissociative symptoms that occur in reaction to trauma but do not last longer than a month; dissociative trance in which an individual loses awareness of their surroundings and so becomes under-responsive.

 Before the DSM-5 was released, OSDD was known as dissociative disorder not otherwise specified (DDNOS).
-In addition to the above, it contained derealization unaccompanied by depersonalization in adults (which is now covered by depersonalization/derealization disorder) and ganser syndrome, a condition in which approximate answers are given to questions (this is not covered by the DSM-5 and may in fact be a factitious disorder)(4th ed., text rev.; DSM–IV–TR; American Psychiatric Association, 2000)2.
+In addition to the above, it contained derealization unaccompanied by depersonalization in adults (which is now covered by depersonalization/derealization disorder) and ganser syndrome, a condition in which approximate answers are given to questions (which is not covered by the DSM-5 and may in fact be a factitious disorder)(4th ed., text rev.; DSM–IV–TR; American Psychiatric Association, 2000)2.

 The DSM-5 gives the following criteria for a diagnosis of unspecified dissociative disorder: